SonarSource/sonar-developer-toolset/README.md

 * Class count to use import with '_' -> 999
 * Ensure `Merge imports with the same prefix into one statement` is checked

-Then go to `Preferences/Settings > Editor > General > Auto import` and uncheck "Optimize imports on the fly" for Scala.
-This is necessary because there are some imports that are not explicitly used in the code but are necessary for the code to compile.

 ## (Optional) Build Configuration for Intellij

 If the project uses maven and you experience problems with the built-in build system (*Build* ➡️ *Rebuild Project*) like long build times or build failures, you should [delegate the build to maven](https://www.jetbrains.com/help/idea/delegate-build-and-run-actions-to-maven.html#delegate_to_maven).
 Make sure to skip tests during the build: